AppleCoder20-source/MR-SBA308/README.md

 In this SBA we were tasked to implement functions that gathers data, processes it, and then outputs a consistent result as described by a specification.
 This is a very typical situation in industry, and this particular scenario has been modified from a real application.
 The data you will use is provided below.

 ## Description
+This SBA was meant to test our understanding of JS functions, loops, conditonals, as well as objects and arrays

 You will be provided with four different types of data:
 A CourseInfo object, which looks like this: